SumyGanas/tables-plus/README.md

 # Overview
 This plugin creates a ribbon-button that pops open a modal when the user highlights the header text in a table cell.
 This modal can be used to set the column types.

-📝 _Note: Currently, the type setting needs to be re-done to auto-populate any newly added rows but this will not erase any of your pre-existing data.
-I will add setting persistance to new rows in the future.
-I reccommend keeping the table-config because the plugin will most likely use this to create persistance._
+📝 _Note: Currently, the type setting needs to be re-done to auto-populate any newly added rows.
+I will add setting persistance to new rows in the future if obsidian or code-mirror make it possible._

 #### Features: Column Data Types
 Table headings can be defined as specific types to enforce formatting: